Exploring They Came for the Schools - National Council of Teachers of English

 Join NCTE for a members-only virtual event with Mike Hixenbaugh, a senior investigative reporter for NBC News and author of They Came for the Schools: One Town’s Fight over Race and Identity, and the New War for America’s Classrooms

 As Banned Books Week approaches and a new school year is underway, this book will provide additional insights into the state of public education through the story of Southlake, Texas.
 As a case study, Southlake reveals much about the current landscape of race, censorship, identity, and political forces affecting schools.
-Attendees will come away with greater insights into the polarized world of education and community and learn more about a new group working to create truly inclusive spaces in schools.
+Attendees will come away with greater insights into the polarized world of education and community and learn more about those working to create truly inclusive spaces in schools.

 Wednesday, September 18, 7:00–8:00 p.m.
 ET